Computational Geosciences

 This page contains links to several Python resources for computational geosciences that I have developed with students and colleagues.
 These are available in my GitHub repository.
 I am grateful to the Faculty of Sciences and Technology (TEKNAT) at the University of Stavanger (UiS) for supporting the students' projects.

 Meaningful programming modules on YouTube: As part of an educational project funded by TEKNAT (UiS), the students developed 12 videos or modules to learn Python.
 The videos are available on YouTube playlists in both English and Norwegian.
-The students who participated in this project are Solmøy Austbø, Alexander Djario Raffn, Artem Kornienko, Syed Nazim Syed Sabeer Ali, and Tongtong Yu, all at the Institute of Energy Resources (IER), except Tongtong who was at the Institute of Energy and Petroleum (IEP).
+The students who participated in this project are Solmøy Austbø, Alexander Djario Raffn, Artem Kornienko, Syed Nazim, and Tongtong Yu, all from the Institute of Energy Resources (IER), except Tongtong who was at the Institute of Energy and Petroleum (IEP).
 I supervised this project together with Erlend Tøssebro at Data and Electrical Engineering (IDE).

-Python course: Since the fall of 2022, I have been teaching a Python and machine learning course for geoscientists, together with Anita Torabi and Behzad Alaei at the University of Oslo.
-I teach the first week on Python, and Anita and Behzad teach the machine learning part.
+Python for Geosciences: In 2022 and 2023, I taught a Python and machine learning course for geoscientists, together with Anita Torabi and Behzad Alaei at the University of Oslo.
+I taught the first week on Python, and Anita and Behzad taught the machine learning part.
 The first week of the course is available here.

-Geologic maps to 3D models: In an attempt to better learn and teach geological map interpretation, I have been converting classical maps (e.g., Bennison et al. (2011) to 3D models using the Python geomodeling tool GemPy.
-The material for this is here.
+Geologic maps to 3D models: In an attempt to better learn and teach geological map interpretation, I have converted classical maps from Bennison et al. (2011) to 3D models using the Python geomodeling tool GemPy.
+The notebooks are available here.

 Energy plots: You have probably watched the movies in my Energy Plots page.
 These are animations showing energy trends over time, and using data from the Statistical Review of World Energy.
-I have automated the making of these movies with Python, and the material is available here.
-It is a great way to learn Python for data analysis and visualization.
+I automated the making of these movies with Python, and the material is available here.

 Feedback: